 Keeping your bounce rate down is all about testing and implementation.
 It’s definitely a trial and error process, but you shouldn’t let that discourage you.
 In fact, let that motivate you into pursuing ever greater heights with your website.
 So go ahead and make a goal and try to reach that goal by implementing a few of the tricks outlined here.

-And please do let me know in the comments section how it goes.
-Also, be sure to let me know if you have any other tips for keeping your bounce rate down.
-I’d love to hear all about them!
+Be sure to let us know if you have any other tips for keeping your bounce rate down!